The Journey Toward The Youth Manifesto

-The Youth Cafe led the efforts to author the first Kenya Youth Manifesto.
+The Youth Cafe led the efforts to author the first Youth Manifesto.

-So far, the manifesto has been presented to presidential candidates, major political parties, county governments, groups in the private-sector, and other development partners.
+So far, the manifesto has been presented to presidential candidates, major political parties, investors, donors, local governments, groups in the private-sector, and other development partners.
 The publication has been presented as a civic Innovation in Participatory Democracy internationally and has been reviewed by Peter Levine, Associate Dean for Research and Lincoln Filene Professor of Citizenship and Public Life in Tufts University's Jonathan Tisch College of Civic Life.

-Thanks to the document, we have seen an open interaction that has fed into the general democratic scene and stimulated proposals for transformative solutions to some of Kenya’s most pressing issues.
+Thanks to the document, we have seen an open interaction that has fed into the general democratic scene and stimulated proposals for transformative solutions to some of youth’s most pressing issues.
 Some of the manifesto’s provisions, like a call for free universal secondary schooling and the increased allocations of funds for youth enterprises, have adopted by the United Nations agecies, the private sector, governments, and high level political leaders.